Human Rights Commission

 The Human Rights Commission advises the City Council on how to ensure equal opportunity and participation in housing, employment, public service, public accommodations and education.
 The Commission consists of nine regular voting members, one of which is an attorney, another that is appointed by the School Board, and another that is a youth member.

 The commission also may have an additional non voting youth member.
-Meetings are held on the third Tuesday of each month at 7:00 p.m.
+Meetings are held on the third Tuesday of each month at 7:00 p.m. (there is not a meeting in December).

 The Human Rights Commission developed the Diversity Lens (below) and the accompanying Diversity Lens Brochure.
 Valuing individual diversity means reaching beyond stereotypical views of individuals and using the strengths and different perspectives that each person offers.
 The diversity lens, therefore, is not just a reflection of you or me, but the collective us in our community and all of our values.